 Article 1 does everything in its power to promote their professional integration and strengthen their employability, thanks in particular to personalized support that enhances and develops their cross-disciplinary skills and soft skills.

-The Renault Foundation is involved in supporting 610 young people through new workshops set up in two major Renault Group regions: the mining areas of Hauts-de-France and four departments in Normandy.
+The Renault Foundation is involved in supporting 1200 young people, including about 570 in the Hauts de France and Normandy regions through workshops set up in two major Renault Group regions: the mining areas of Hauts-de-France and four departments in Normandy.

 The association "Solidarité Nouvelle face au Chômage" provides job seekers with support, human and personalized assistance.